Authors of section

 • Examination couch or table

-• 2-4 rolls 150 mm padding
+• 2–4 rolls of 150 mm padding

 • 8–9 plaster of Paris (POP) rolls, 150 mm wide

-• Bucket with cool water
+• Bucket full of cool water

-• Pillows to support casted leg
+• Pillows to support fractured leg

 • Aprons to protect team members and patient

-• Paper to cover the floor
+• Paper to cover floor

 Required equipment